mklauco/pwa2-library/README.md

 1. Include true/false `debug` field in `users`,
    1. run `php artisan make:migration add_debug_to_users --table="users"`
    1. set the default value to `false` in migration
-   1. prepare all associated views
+   1. update all associated views
    1. expand the template with tag value only for debug mode
    1. NOTE: this is not equal to user-rights